php-fig/fig-standards/proposed/http-message.md

     public function withPath($path);

     /**
-     * Create a new instance with the specified query string.
+     * Return an instance with the specified query string.
      *
      * This method MUST retain the state of the current instance, and return
-     * a new instance that contains the specified query string.
+     * an instance that contains the specified query string.
      *
      * If the query string is prefixed by "?", that character MUST be removed.
      * Additionally, the query string SHOULD be parseable by parse_str() in